-The Out-of-Area Coverage, Minimum Coverage and PPO-Deductible Options allow you to use any qualified licensed physician.
-When you use a network provider under the PPO-Deductible Option and the Minimum Coverage Option, you receive a higher level of benefits.
+The Out-of-Area Option allows you to use any qualified licensed physician.
+When you use a network provider under the Out of Area Option you receive a higher level of benefits.
 Network providers have agreed to charge discounted fees for medical services.
 Generally, you pay a percentage of the cost for each visit or service and the plan pays the rest.
+When you use network providers, you are not responsible for amounts billed in excess of the network rate for eligible expenses.
+When you use providers that are not part of the network, the Plan still pays the same coinsurance percentage but you will be responsible for any portion of the provider's billed fee that exceeds usual and prevailing fee limits.

-For details on the Out-of-Area Coverage, Minimum Coverage and PPO-Deductible Options, see "Out-of-Area Coverage, Minimum Coverage and PPO-Deductible Options" in the Medical section.
+For details on the Out-of-Area Option see the "Out-of-Area Option" in the Medical section.